 University of the Rockies Catalog - General Academic Policies and Information

-ETHICS – Acts in an ethical, legal, and professional manner according to the current codes of ethics in the respective disciplines
+ETHICS – Acts in an ethical, legal, and professional manner according to the current codes of ethics in the respective disciplines.

-CRITICAL THINKING SKILLS – Demonstrates the ability to use critical thinking skills
+CRITICAL THINKING SKILLS – Demonstrates the ability to use critical thinking skills.

-COMMUNICATION – Communicates effectively in written form and oral presentation
+COMMUNICATION – Communicates effectively in written form and oral presentation.

-EMOTIONAL INTELLIGENCE – Exhibits emotional intelligence
+EMOTIONAL INTELLIGENCE – Exhibits emotional intelligence.

-LIFELONG LEARNING – Engages in the practice of lifelong learning
+LIFELONG LEARNING – Engages in the practice of lifelong learning.

-DIVERSITY – Supports diversity and multi-cultural issues and recognizes their impact
+DIVERSITY – Supports diversity and multi-cultural issues and recognizes their impact.

 Assessment serves as a window into student learning.
-Through this window to educational improvement, we can measure the success of our students throughout their academic careers.
+Through this window we can measure the success of our students during their academic careers.
 Assessment is not a single activity; instead it is a process of continuous improvement to select and analyze meaningful data throughout the institution that supports our commitment to high-quality learning and academic excellence.
-We consider assessment of student achievement, learning, and satisfaction fundamental for the University of the Rockies to accomplish its mission.
+We consider assessment of student achievement, learning, and satisfaction fundamental for University of the Rockies to accomplish its mission.
 The assessment process is grounded in a culture of inquiry to support and enhance the student experience.
 Each year we pose new questions related to student learning as we work to meet our mission of providing “high quality, accessible, learning opportunities globally for diverse groups of individuals.”

 Walvoord, B. E. (2010).
 Assessment clear and simple: A practical guide for institutions, departments, and general education.
 (2nd ed.).
 San Francisco: Jossey-Bass.